jonlpersson/ed-latimore/site/_drafts/business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 *Number 3, never trust no-bo-dyYour moms'll set that ass up, properly gassed upHoodied and masked up, shit, for that fast buckShe be laying in the bushes to light that ass up*

 When you’re young, secrets feel like something you share with friends.
 The older you get, the more you recognize their value.
-The fewer people know something, the fewer people you have to worry about telling someone who can thwart your plans.
+The fewer people know something, the fewer people you have to worry about telling someone who can thwart your plans.&nbsp;

 This is especially true when it comes to incentives.